Early Repayment Charges on Car Finance: All You Need to Know

 • Sometimes a flat fee (£50–£300)

-💷 Real Examples: What You'll Actually Pay
+💷 Illustrative Examples: What You'll Actually Pay

 Example 1: Standard HP Agreement